 Instead, you set up something called a 301 redirect for every URL on your old blog.

 A bit techie for you?

-It is, but all you have to know about it is that it tells search engines URL A has been permanently moved to URL B and Google (or Bing or whatever) should show URL B (your new domain) in the search results instead of URL A.
+It is, but all you have to know about it is 301 redirects inform search engines URL A (the one at your old blog) has been permanently moved to URL B (your new blog) and Google (or Bing or whatever) should show URL B in the search results instead of URL A.